Amossonny/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Changed the working directory to the previous one
 * Lists all files from current and parent directoies in long format, including hidden files
 * This command file prints this kind of file here
+* Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory